Georgetown Supplemental Essays 2025-26 – Prompts and Advice

 “A nurse is not what you do, it is who you are.”

-Walsh School of Foreign Service: The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
-What is motivating you to dedicate your undergraduate studies to a future in service to the world?
+Walsh School of Foreign Service: Georgetown University’s Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders with the foundational skills to address global issues.
+Describe your primary motivations for studying international affairs at Georgetown University and dedicating your undergraduate studies toward a future in global service.

 International service is not something every 17/18-year-old in the country is dreaming about doing as a vocation.
 There is likely a very interesting story surrounding what motivated you to apply to the Walsh School of Foreign Service and this essay invites you to share this very narrative.
 You don’t need to look any deeper than today’s headlines to identify powerful and immensely challenging global problems.
-Whether you are aiming for a B.S. in Business and Global Affairs, a B.S. in Foreign Service, or a B.S. in Global, International, and Comparative History, you likely have a highly-specific set of academic and career goals taking shape in your mind.
+Regardless of your major, you likely have a highly specific set of academic and career goals taking shape in your mind.

-McDonough School of Business: The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
-Please discuss your motivations for studying business at Georgetown.
+McDonough School of Business: Georgetown University’s McDonough School of Business provides graduates with essential global, ethical, analytical, financial, and diverse perspectives on the economies of our nation and the world.
+Describe your primary motivations for studying business at Georgetown University.

 How important are the Georgetown supplemental essays?